jamestiotio/CITM/README.md

 > I will develop the `autohack.sh` script further (with maybe a Python script add-on) and maybe add some clearer `.gif` tutorial video recordings when I am less busy and have more time.

 We will be using [Fiddler from Telerik](https://www.telerik.com/fiddler) since it is free, so download and install Fiddler on your computer.
 Of course, you could use [Burp Suite](https://portswigger.net/burp), [mitmproxy](https://mitmproxy.org/), [Wireshark](https://www.wireshark.org/), [Charles Proxy](https://www.charlesproxy.com/), etc. and I would assume that the steps would be similar.
+Feel free to raise a Pull Request to add instructions for other MITM software as well!
 At the time of this writing, I was using Fiddler v5.0 (and it was working for Battle Cats v9.7).

 ### Fiddler